juxor/afaq/markdown/secA4.md

 from either liberalism or socialism, or from both liberalism and socialism.
-Like liberals, anarchists want freedom; like socialists, anarchists want equality."_ However, _"anarchism is not just a mixture of liberalism and socialism . . . we differ fundamentally from them."_ [**About Anarchism**, p.
+Like liberals, anarchists want freedom; like socialists, anarchists want equality."_ However, _"anarchism is not just a mixture of liberalism and socialism . . . we differ fundamentally from them."_ [ **About Anarchism** ,
+p.
 29 and p.
-31] In this he echoes Rocker's comments in **Anarcho-Syndicalism**.
+31] In this he echoes Rocker's comments in **Anarcho- Syndicalism**.
 And this can be a useful tool for seeing the links between anarchism and other theories however it must be stressed that anarchism offers an **_anarchist_** critique of both liberalism and socialism and we should not submerge the uniqueness of anarchism into other philosophies.

 [Section A.4.2](secA4.md#seca42) discusses liberal thinkers who are close to anarchism, while [section A.4.3](secA4.md#seca43) highlights those